Preventing lawyer burnout: How to create a healthy workplace culture

 Protect your business today!

-But changes like shifting societal priorities, increased remote flexibility, and the COVID-19 pandemic have given legal workers more options and, in turn, more leverage to hold employers accountable for toxic behavior.
+However, changes like shifting societal priorities and increased remote flexibility have given legal workers more leverage to hold employers accountable.
 As workers gain power to negotiate for better treatment, law firms must be able to promise a healthy company culture in order to attract high-quality employee candidates.

-Many owners and partners believe that creating a healthy workplace is just the right thing to do.
-However, there are business arguments to be made for the benefits of investing in workplace culture, too.
+Many law firm owners and partners believe that creating a healthy workplace is the right thing to do.
+However, there are also arguments to be made for the benefits of investing in workplace culture.
+For example, a 2024 survey revealed that poor lawyer well-being could cost firms up to $33 million annually due to decreased productivity, absenteeism, and attrition.

-In the first half of 2020, large law firms in the U.S. lost 52% more associates to other firms than in that same period of time three years prior.
+In recent years, the legal industry has experienced significant shifts in associate movement and hiring competitiveness.
+According to a 2025 study, 99% of law firms are struggling to find skilled talent.
 This is a strong indicator that attorneys are beginning to prioritize more than just money and a good name.

 Company benefits like flexible hours, work-from-home opportunities, work-life balance policies, and an emphasis on mental and physical health have become increasingly powerful attractors in the law firm hiring process.
 Not only that, but research also shows that employees in healthy workplaces are more productive and profitable than their less-satisfied counterparts.

 For the same reasons that workplace culture brings in talent, it also keeps that talent at the firm for longer.
-A low attrition rate is attractive to employee candidates since it indicates that your workers are happy, well-treated, and well-paid.
-What’s more, employee retention directly affects a firm’s bottom line: experts estimate that replacing a second- or third-year associate costs approximately $200,000.
+A low attrition rate is attractive to employee candidates since it generally indicates that your people are happy, well-treated, and well-paid.
+What’s more, employee retention directly affects a firm’s bottom line: experts estimate that replacing a mid-level associate costs approximately $200,000.

-Fostering an attractive workplace culture will be increasingly important as law firms have to work much harder to retain employees.
-Research shows that 75% of employees plan to stay with their current employer for less than five years, while 53% of Gen Z employees plan to switch employers within just 24 months.
+Fostering an attractive workplace culture will be increasingly important as law firms work much harder to retain employees.

-Prolonged periods of high stress can also contribute to health issues like fibromyalgia, rheumatoid arthritis, and heart disease, many of which can require disability leave or a full departure from the workforce.
+Prolonged periods of stress can cause insomnia, alcohol abuse, and obesity.
+It can also contribute to health issues like arthritis and heart disease, many of which can require disability leave or a full departure from the workforce.

 Establishing a culture of trust and transparency among staff, partners, and owners can encourage employees to speak openly about inappropriate behavior and policy violations, giving leadership an opportunity to stop harassment and discrimination before it escalates.
 Not only does this protect employees from harm, but it also lowers the likelihood of an EPLI lawsuit.

-Most firms can’t realistically overhaul their employee benefits programs overnight, so when you’re deciding where to start, it’s best to solicit opinions directly from your staff.
+The fact of the matter is that most firms can’t realistically overhaul their employee benefits programs overnight.
+So, if you’re deciding where to start, it’s best to solicit opinions directly from your staff.
 Different people value different things, and you want to make sure you’re investing in the things that matter most to them.

 That said, there are a few key basics that are essential to fostering a positive workplace culture.
 If you’re looking to improve your firm’s environment, these are a great place to start: